martin-ngigi/ios-professional/README.md

 - Option + CMD + 0 -> See project structure on left
 - SHF + CMD + Y -> Show or Hide bottom logs in XCode

+### Make asset images retain their resolution
+- Click the asset i.e. the image, then Click Option + CMD + 0 or open the right menu.
+Check Resising to be "Preserve Vector Data", In scales, select "Single Scale"